ActiveCampaign Vs GetResponse: Helping You Pick The Best Software

 Unlike ActiveCampaign, GetResponse is actually the best pick if you’re an affiliate marketer.

-So Yes: GetResponse does actually allow affiliate marketing.
+So Yes: GetResponse does actually allow affiliate marketing, and they are easy to use.

-Let’s take a look at what else GetResponse can help you with.
+Let’s take a look at what the GetResponse features can help you with.

 GetResponse Email Marketing